walterhiggins/WMPJS/book-outline.md

 Usually, a compatible version of the Minecraft Server software is released shortly after the Minecraft Client is upgraded.
 One thing to keep in mind is that CraftBukkit is an open-source and voluntary project - this means that the people who develop CraftBukkit don't get paid to do so.
 They do it for fun.
 Upgrading Server software takes a lot of work and the software needs to be tested (by volunteers) before it can be released.
 That's why sometimes it may take a while for a new version of the Minecraft Server Software to be released which is compatible with the latest and greatest client.
 Be patient and remember that the developers who work on CraftBukkit do it for fun and don't get paid so posting questions on the CraftBukkit forums asking when will the new version be ready won't speed things up :-)

-At the time of writing the Minecraft Client Version 1.7.8 is the most current version.
+At the time of writing, 1.7.8 is the most current version of Minecraft.
 This is what the CraftBukkit website's Home page looks like at that time.

 ![CraftBukkit Home Page](images/chapter-01/bukkit-homepage.png "CraftBukkit Home Page")